 Hitting that mythical 1:1 targeting ratio is not exactly real-world yet, but with stellar location data, mixed along with likes and preferences, we’re closer than ever.
 Having accurate maps layered with the right amount of additional consumer intelligence can greatly improve the local marketing strategies implemented to help clients.

 Mobile continues to provide us with all the information needed to build a better future, sending the right messages to the right people in their particular micro-moments.
+Download our research paper on micro-moments and get started today.

 Be sure to come back next week.
 I’ll most likely be talking about mobile and local.